 by, 31-12-2012 at 00:54 (85365 Views)

 Finally a bargain at Maplin - this for only £3.99!
 Or it was - the selection has now been downgraded to one OS96016PP08MB2B10 OLED Display and no AMPY-2001-11 LCD and the price has been put up to £4.29.
 However... (see comments)

 Yes - the display options do include a HD44780-compatible LCD (AMPY2001-11) which has a built-in button and two LEDs and also an OLED display.
 Best of all, almost every component can be used with a PICAXE and they are actually useful (rather than useless 'just-for-fun' gimmicky components that you'll never actually use for a real application).

-All of the five that I saw in store (the first time) had one HD44780-compatible LCD and two OLED displays per bag.
-In addition, there was one 1cm high 4-digit 7 segment display, two 0.5" 7-segment displays, two 0.3" 7-segment displays, an 8-LED light bar (not a bargraph display), and finally either a rectangular LCD (5cm diagonal) which requires those elastomeric connectors and has various 7-segment patterns or a surface mount 7-segment LED display.
+All of the five that I saw in store (the first time) had per bag: one HD44780-compatible LCD, two OLED displays, one 1cm high 4-digit 7 segment display, two 0.5" 7-segment displays, two 0.3" 7-segment displays, an 8-LED light bar (not a bargraph display), and finally either a rectangular LCD (5cm diagonal) which requires those elastomeric connectors and has various 7-segment patterns or a surface mount 7-segment LED display.
 All the LED displays are red and the OLED is blue.
 The LEDs on the HD44780-compatible display are bright red.

 At £3.99 this pack is cheap not only compared to Maplin prices but compared to eBay prices too!